 Supplementary Trust Fund Committee Members:

 This fund is a Group SUB Plan of our members working within the Industrial, Commercial, Institutional and Fabrication sectors and has been approved by Human Resources Development Canada.
-It does NOT cover members for Pipeline, Sprinkler of Refrigeration sector Employers.
+It does NOT cover members for Pipeline and Sprinkler sector Employers.